 You can maintain your existing business model and add to your monetizing strategies.

 It’s always good to get to know your users.
 The more you know about them, the better your remarketing and recommendations get.

 When you let your users explicitly purchase the lessons they’re interested in, you know exactly what they’re looking for.
 This gives you an immense opportunity in terms of recommending relevant courses to your users and consequently improves their chances of enrolling.

 A Work Around

 How to Create Paid Lessons for your LMS?

-So, users of your LMS system will be able to buy individual paid lessons while the option to buy the course as a whole remains intact.
+So, the users of your LMS will be able to buy individual paid lessons while the option to buy the course as a whole remains intact.
 This feature not only saves the web admin from creating numerous courses – which are lessons in reality – in the LMS but also provides students with an option to buy only the sections in the course which they require.

 Simple customizations could take you a long way ahead in meeting the needs of your students and acquiring a wider set of audience.
 Offering paid lessons on your WordPress LMS might not seem like a big deal, but the advantages are multi-fold.
 Are you considering adding this feature to LearnDash or Sensei?
 What are your reasons to do so?
 How have you thought about going through with it?
 Let’s get the conversation started!